yostane/openidc_intro/README.md

 ![Authorization Grant Flow](assets/grant_flow.png)

 1. The end-user opens the app and taps the **log-in** button.
 The app (which is a RP in the context of OIDC) requests the OP to authenticate the end-user using an authorization request.
 This request contains different parameters including a **redirection URL** that is important for later use
-1. The OP shows a web-view that asks the end-user to enter his credentials.
-The RP does not have access to the web-view content
+1. The OP shows a web-view that asks the end-user to login.
+The OP can ask the user for his login and password, his fingerprint or any other mean used by the OP.
+The important point here is that the OP has the reins and RP cannot access to any information exchanged in this process.
-1. The end-user enters his credentials and goes through the different authentication steps.
-Those steps depend on the OP implementation
+1. The end-user logs-in by following the instructions of the OP.
+Those steps depend on the OP implementation as specified earlier.
 1. When the authentication finishes, the OP notifies the RP thanks to the **redirection URL**.
-In case of success, this URL contains an authorization code
+In case of success, this URL contains an authorization code.
 1. The RP exchanges the authorization code with an **Access Token** and an **ID Token**.
-At this step the RP notifies the end-user that the connexion is successful and shows basic user information available in the **ID token**
+At this step the RP notifies the end-user that the connexion is successful and shows basic user information available in the **ID token**.

-This type of flow is called _Authorization Code Flow_ because the OP sends an authorization code to the RP during the redirection.
+This flow type is called _Authorization Code Flow_ because the OP sends an authorization code to the RP during the redirection.
 OIDC (and also OAuth2) has other flows such as the _Implicit flow_ and _Hybrid flow_.
 This humble introduction focuses mainly on the _Authorization Code Flow_.

 During the _Authorization Code Flow_, the RP sends these requests to the OP:

-- **The authorization request** which that allows the OP to authenticate the end-user.
+- **The authorization request** which allows the OP to authenticate the end-user.
 Its result is an authorization code (AC) sent through the redirection URL
 - **The token request** that exchanges the authorization code for an access token, ID token and optionally a refresh token

 Each of these requests is called an endpoint.
 OIDC (and also OAuth 2) defines standard endpoints that every OP must provide.
 Every OP exposes its endpoints in a specific page which is also part of the OIDC standard.
 It is a JSON file that contains the different endpoints as well as other information.
 The url of this page is called **the discovery url**.
-The discovery allows a RP to dynamically obtain the relevant information about an OP such as the urls of **the authorization request** and **the token request** .
+The discovery allows a RP to dynamically obtain the relevant information about an OP such as the urls of **the authorization request** and **the token request**.
 In OIDC terminology, these urls are called **endpoints**

 Here are some discovery urls that you can check right now: